 - Unexpected changes in your situation

 As mentioned above, one of the factors is your estimated expenditure.
 You can start crunching the numbers using our interactive expenditure form.
-Simply fill in how much you spend for each category and then click the Submit button to email the form to us.
-We can then add these figures into our software along with the rest of your information.
+Fill in how much you spend for each category.

 Other sources of income